Weak coherence of groups and finite decomposition complexity: Introduction

 \begin{DefRef}{HUYIV} A left $A$-module is said to be of type $\mathrm{FP}_{\infty}$ if it has a resolution by finitely generated projective $A$-modules.
 The ring $A$ is called \textit{coherent} if every finitely presented $A$-module is of type $\mathrm{FP}_{\infty}$.
 It is called \textit{regular coherent} if each resolution can be chosen to be finite.

 An $A$-module has \textit{finite projective dimension} if it has a finite resolution by finitely generated projective $A$-modules.
-The ring $A$ has \textit{finite (global) dimension} if every finitely generated $A$-module has a resolution by finitely generated projective $A$-modules of some fixed length. \end{DefRef}
+The ring $A$ has \textit{finite (global) dimension} if every finitely generated $A$-module has a resolution of some fixed length by finitely generated projective $A$-modules. \end{DefRef}

 Waldhausen \cite{fW:78} discovered a remarkable collection of discrete groups $\Gamma$ such that all finitely presented modules over the group ring $\mathbb{Z}[\Gamma]$ are regular coherent.
 It includes free groups, free abelian groups, torsion-free one relator groups, fundamental groups of submanifolds of the three-dimensional sphere, and their various amalgamated products and HNN extensions and so, in particular, the fundamental groups of submanifolds of the three-dimensional sphere.
 Waldhausen called this property of the group \textit{regular coherence} and used it to compute the algebraic $K$-theory of these groups.
 He asked if a weaker property of the group ring would suffice in his argument, see for example the paragraph after the proof of Theorem 11.2 in~\cite{fW:78}.
 The regular coherence property for groups seems to be very special---simply constructing individual finite dimensional modules over group rings is hard.
 The \textit{weak regular coherence} property defined in Carlsson--Goldfarb \cite{gCbG:03} turned out to play that role in a different argument \cite{gCbG:13} with the same purpose of computing the integral assembly map in $K$-theory.